artcuddy/project4-cocktail-nerd/README.md

 * As logged in website user, I can:

-1. Like/unlike recipes marking the recipes I enjoyed.
+1. Like/unlike cocktail recipes and view them on a single liked cocktails page.
-2. Comment on recipes and give my opinion about the posts.
+2. Comment on cocktail recipes and give my opinion about the posts.
-3. Delete my previous comments.
+3. Delete or edit my previous comments.
 4. Manage my profile by updating my details and user image.

-* As a website staff user, I can:
+* As a website staffuser, I can:

 1. Create and publish a new cocktail recipe.
 2. Create draft recipe posts that can be reviewed and finalised later.